-Community Care Facilities are defined as a "nonmedical residential care, day treatment, adult day care, of foster family agency services for children, adults or children and adults, including but not limited to, the physically handicapped, mentally disordered, or incompetent persons, and abused or neglected children and includes those facilities and programs described in Health & Safety Code section 1502 et seq. as the same may be amended from time to time".
+Community Care Facilities are defined in Section 18.04.125 of the Gardena Municipal Code as a "nonmedical residential care, day treatment, adult day care, of foster family agency services for children, adults or children and adults, including but not limited to, the physically handicapped, mentally disordered, or incompetent persons, and abused or neglected children and includes those facilities and programs described in Health & Safety Code section 1502 et seq. as the same may be amended from time to time".
 These facilities are permitted with a CUP in the C-2, C-3, C-4 and C-P zones, provided they serve at least seven persons.